ray-project/kuberay/docs/guidance/profiling.md

 [py-spy](https://github.com/benfred/py-spy/tree/master) is a sampling profiler for Python programs.
 It lets you visualize what your Python program is spending time on without restarting the program or modifying the code in any way.
 This section describes how to configure RayCluster YAML file to enable py-spy and see Stack Trace and CPU Flame Graph via Ray Dashboard.

 ### **Prerequisite**
 py-spy requires the `SYS_PTRACE` capability to read process memory.
 However, Kubernetes omits this capability by default.
-To enable profiling, add the following to the `template.spec.containers` for both the head and worker pods..
+To enable profiling, add the following to the `template.spec.containers` for both the head and worker Pods.

 ```bash
 securityContext: